Fellowships

 What are the key dates?

-By this date, prospective applicants should be enrolled on our Canvas course for Goldwater applicants, submit a research-oriented C.V. via Canvas, and complete the brief pre-application form on the Goldwater website (more details on Canvas).
-The Canvas course is offline between application cycles, but will reopen in fall 2024.
+By this date, prospective applicants should be enrolled on our Canvas course for Goldwater applicants (email [email protected] to request access), submit a research-oriented C.V. via Canvas, complete the brief pre-application form on the Goldwater website, and schedule an advising appointment (more details on Canvas).

 By this date, applicants who have been working with the NFP will submit their completed Goldwater campus application to the Canvas site (more details on Canvas) to be considered for nomination.